SoftInstigate/restheart-plugin-skeleton/README.md

 ## Quick Start

+### Use the RESTHeart command line interface

+🚀 To run and develop this project you can now use the new [RESTHeart command line interface](https://github.com/SoftInstigate/restheart-cli/tree/master).
+It provides a convenient interface for watching for code changes and automatically rebuilding/redeploying RESTHeart plugins.

+### Run with Docker

-Follow these steps to set up and run the project:
+Follow these steps if you prefer to set up and run the project with docker:

 1. Clone the repository:
    ```bash